mazoti/sync/README.md

 sync --check "source" "destination"
 ```

-If you want sync to keep synchronizing and checking until both operations succeed (will retry on any error), use the "--force" flag:
+To keep synchronizing and checking until both operations succeed (will retry on any error), use the "--force" flag:
 ```bash
 sync --force "source" "destination"
 ```
-You can change the buffer size in the file const.rs for a better performance
+**You can change the buffer size in the file const.rs for a better performance**

 ## Building from sources
 Make sure the last [Rust](https://www.rust-lang.org) stable compiler is in your PATH: